 Composer for Film, TV & Advertising

 Jessica Jarvis is a Los Angeles based composer for film, TV, and advertising.
 She has contributed to a number of high-profile movies and TV shows such as Peacock TV's new series Joe vs. Carole, Nickelodeon's A Loud House Christmas, and STX Entertainment's National Champions, directed by Ric Waugh and starring J.K.
 Simmons, Stephan James, and Uzo Aduba.
-Her music can be heard on TV series such as National Geographic's Called To The Wild and Pop Goes The Vet as well as in ads for companies such as Portal from Facebook and Zenoti.
+Her music can be heard on TV series such as National Geographic's Man Woman Dog as well as in ads for companies such as Portal from Facebook and Zenoti.
 Recently, she scored Run Victoria Run for the Special Olympics Illinois as well as George Washington University's Bicentennial Documentary Series.
 The first film in the documentary series, narrated by Kerry Washington, premiered in February 2021 at their virtual opening ceremony, introduced by CNN's Dana Bash.

 In 2019, she was chosen alongside a handful of composers to participate in the SESAC SCORES film scoring workshop under the direction of Emmy award winning composer, Christophe Beck (Frozen, Frozen 2, Ant-Man).